Smith Wigglesworth (Evangelist) Wiki, Quotes, Books

 And in the days before cell phone cameras, the plausibility of faith healing was only limited by your imagination.
 Was Smith Wigglesworth a specially-anointed agent of God?
 It was hard to say, exactly, but there wasn’t any evidence proving that he wasn’t.

-Faith healing could also be a powerful draw.
-Smith Wigglesworth eventually took his act to Australia, India, Switzerland and Finland, among a rash of other places, often greeting crowds of hundreds.
 His legend followed him, too, though his gatherings were mostly ignored by the mainstream press, which meant few objective observers were along for the ride.
 The best accounts of Wigglesworth’s life are his own and that of Stanley Frodsham, a friend and eventual biographer, whose Smith Wigglesworth: Apostle of Faith, published in 1948, is the foundational text for the Wigglesworth legend.

 Since then, there have been numerous accounts, though many have engaged, as one scholar put it, in “blatant and unashamed acts of embalmment.”